Riib11/Philosophy-of-Computation/final/notes/project-notes.md

 Each image filled completely _black_ or _white_.

-Both the CNN and the GAN reach 100% performance.
-- CNN: Training Epoch 40 --- Training Accuracy: 100.0%, Validation Accuracy: 100.0%,
-- GAN:

 ### Experiment 2: Square-Triangle

 Each image has either a _square_ or a _triangle_.

-Both the CNN and the GAN reach 100% performance.

 ### Experiment 3: Reflection-Random